Portrait: Bio, CV, Statement

 Extension Gallery, Johnson Atelier, Mercerville, NJ, April 1987.

-Mason Gross School of the Arts, Rutgers University, January 1986.
+Mason Gross School of the Arts, Rutgers University, MFA Exhibition, January 1986.

 Johnson Atelier, Princeton, NJ, 1983.